YehiaGewily/THAAD-Simulation/README.md

 > t_min = - (Δp · Δv) / |Δv|²

-3- If 0 ≤ t_min ≤ dt, the distance at that instant is checked; otherwise the distances at the start and end of the step are compared.
+3- If 0 ≤ t_min ≤ dt, the distance at that instant is checked; otherwise, the distances at the start and end of the step are compared.

 If the minimum distance within the step is smaller than `kill_radius`, the sim: